DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 |

 .. attention::
     The testing bag file cannot be the same as the one used for generating the yml file.
-The operator needs to readjust the poses and check the result using multiple bag files with different orientations.
+You_ needs to readjust the poses and check the result using multiple bag files with different orientations.

 **Eye-in-hand**